-The neuroanatomy is the cornerstone of neurology upon to built the necessary knowledge to understand the function and the disorders of the nervous system.
-However, the huge amount of names and connections make the study of the nervous system confusing and, some times, prevent from recalling the essential concepts.
-The aim of this web is to provide the neurologists, residents and undergraduates with a source of detailed information, that can be updated easily, to understand the functional organization of the nervous system.
+The neuroanatomy is the cornerstone of neurology upon to build the necessary knowledge to understand the function and the disorders of the nervous system.
+However, the huge amount of names and connections make the study of the nervous system confusing and, sometimes, prevent from recalling the essential concepts.
+The aim of this web is to provide the neurologists, residents and undergraduates with a source of detailed information, that can be updated easily, to understand the functional organisation of the nervous system.

-The contents are described in the text and in the slides.
-In order to reinforce the neuroanatomical information through a tridimensional approach, the images are combined with videos of dissections.
+The contents are described in the chapter of the book (Neuroanatomy of the dog) and in the neuroanatomy videos.
+To reinforce the neuroanatomical information through a three-dimensional approach, the images in the book are combined with 135 videos accessible with a QR.

 In recent years the magnetic resonance imaging (MRI) is frequently used in the diagnosis of neurologic disorders.
 For this reason a chapter about the basic physics of this technique has been included as well as an MRI atlas of the dog's head.